sashwot/DataScience/README.md

 .Train the best model using all available data in the train set.

 .Test the trained model against the test set and output accuracy, precision, recall, and f1 score.

+ML_(1):

+.
+Perfoming data quality check.

+.
+Balance and then split the data into a test-train split.

+.
+Predicting the sales of TV by linear regission model.

+Neural Network Project (Predicting the likelihood that eBay auction is a shilling scheme):

+.
+Achieved high prediction accuracy by implementing and fine-tuning various ML models.

+.
+Led the project from data collection to model deployment, resulting in actionable health insights.

+.
+Collaborated with healthcare professionals to interpret model results, enhancing the practical application of findings.

+.
+Implemented cross-validation and hyperparameter tuning, which improved model performance by 20%.

+.
+Analyzed patient data to provide insights that informed healthcare decisions.